zsun9/MMB_forecast_application/README.md

 - Raw variables

   If possible, keep the original names of the raw variables unchanged.
-Always use capital letters to define raw variables
+Always define the name of raw variable in capital letters.

 - Observables